 Phone number: (301) 652-(AOTA)

-Credentialing Graduates of the program will be eligible to sit for the national certification examination for the Occupational Therapy Assistant, administered by the National Board for Certification of Occupational Therapy (NBCOT).
-After successful completion of this exam, the graduate will be a Certified Occupational Therapy Assistant (COTA).
-In addition, most states, including Kentucky, require licensure to practice; however, state licenses are usually based on the results of the NBCOT certification examination.
-A felony conviction may affect a graduate’s ability to sit for the NBCOT examination or attain state licensure.
+Madisonville Community College’s associate-degree-level occupational therapy assistant program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 6116 Executive Boulevard, Suite 200, North Bethesda, MD 20852-4929.
+ACOTE’s telephone number c/o AOTA is (301) 652-AOTA and its Web address is www.acoteonline.org.
+Graduates of the program will be eligible to sit for the national certification examination for the occupational therapy assistant administered by the National Board for Certification in Occupational Therapy (NBCOT).
+After successful completion of this exam, the individual will be a Certified Occupational Therapy Assistant (COTA).
+In addition, all states require licensure to practice; however, state licenses are usually based on the results of the NBCOT Certification Examination.
+Note that a felony conviction may affect a graduate’s ability to sit for the NBCOT certification examination or attain state licensure.

 This information should not be considered a substitute for the KCTCS Catalog.
 You should always choose classes in cooperation with your faculty advisor to ensure that you meet all degree requirements.